jmettraux/Intrigue/README.md

 For more, look at the Func*.vb files to see how the builtin functions are implemented.

-Note that the functions have to explicitely evaluate their arguments, via the context.
+Note that the functions have to explicitely evaluate their arguments, via the env.

 ## builtin 'functions'